noahgibbs/demiurge/CONCEPTS.md

 == Item Naming and Instances

-A Demiurge item (including Zones, Locations, Agents and many others) must have a single, fully unique name within a given Engine.
+A Demiurge entity (including Zones, Locations, Agents and many others) must have a single, fully unique name within a given Engine.
 In World Files, normally a human has to declare the name and that name needs to be unique.

 Names have a few restrictions.
-You can use alphanumeric characters (letters and numbers) along with spaces, dashes and underscores in the names.
+You can use alphanumeric characters (letters and numbers, including Unicode letters and numbers) along with spaces, dashes and underscores in the names.
 But other punctuation including quotes, hash signs, dollar signs and so on aren't permitted.
 These names are used internally as unique identifiers and you don't need to worry about showing them to humans, so don't worry about not being able to put punctuation you care about in the names.
 The names are case-sensitive -- that is, "Bobo" and